Julia-XAI/ExplainableAI.jl/docs/src/lrp/developer.md

 **To compute step 1**, we first create a modified layer, applying $\rho$ to the weights and biases and replacing the activation function with the identity function.
-The vector $z$ is then computed as a simple forward pass through the modified layer.
+The vector $z$ is then computed using a forward pass through the modified layer.
 It has the same dimensionality as $R^{k+1}$ and $a^{k+1}$.

-**Step 2** is a simple element-wise division of $R^{k+1}$ by $z$.
+**Step 2** is an element-wise division of $R^{k+1}$ by $z$.
 To avoid division by zero, a small constant $\epsilon$ is added to $z$ when necessary.

 **Step 3** is trivial for fully connected layers, as $\rho(W)$ corresponds to the weight matrix of the modified layer.
-For other types of linear layers however, the implementation is more involved:
+For other types of linear layers, however, the implementation is more involved:
-A naive approach would be to construct a large matrix $W$ that corresponds to the affine transformation $Wx+b$ implemented the modified layer.
+A naive approach would be to construct a large matrix $W$ that corresponds to the affine transformation $Wx+b$ implemented by the modified layer.
 This has multiple drawbacks:
 - the implementation is error-prone
 - a separate implementation is required for each type of linear layer